 Scandi styling continues with pace

-The Scandinavian interior design trend appeared on the scene, here in the UK around about 5 years ago.
+The Scandinavian interior design trend appeared on the scene here in the UK around about 5 years ago.
 Although 2018 has been all about bright and funky colours in both contract and domestic markets, the minimalist and chic Scandi style shows little sign of slowing down.
-This is quite something, because trends usually come and go pretty swiftly, but this one continues to stick.
-And, I have to say, we love it – From restaurant furniture, contract furniture and accessories, this style is set to pervade contract and domestic styling for the foreseeable future.
+This is quite something because trends usually come and go pretty swiftly, but this one continues to stick.
+And, I have to say, we love it – from rustic wood restaurant tables, contract furniture, and cosy accessories, this style is set to pervade contract and domestic styling for the foreseeable future.
 The following article shows how you can bring a touch of Scandinavian flair to your venue.

 A little bit of background

 Several key factors unite the Scandinavian approach to design and they have their origin in the characteristics of the Nordic design.
 These northern countries are famously cold and dark for many months of the year with brief summers.
 During these months, Scandinavian homes have to offer psychological as well as physical warmth and comfort and so this is where the very unique style of Scandi design was born.

 Your restaurant furniture should also be of similar ilk – keep your seating and table

 The Danish concept ‘Hygge’, pronounced ‘hue-gah’, can’t actually be translated into one word, but it represents a feeling of cosy contentment, calmness and well-being and it’s a huge element of Scandinavian interior design, because of the harsh and long winters, mentioned previously.
 Above we discussed minimalism, but this doesn’t mean that your area or venue will feel cold and dull, but instead will exude warmth and cosiness.